February 28, 2003

 Speaking of bogs, the programme described how a

-.
+town 'adopted' a bog.
 However, the pictures of youngsters cheerfully

 ambling along a path through a bog evoked only one reaction for me…townies!